rokosylu/LTRSPG-2004/README.markdown

 ![](images/5.4_5_tracert.png)

 >NOTE:
->Your lab output may be different if the ECMP hashed to R1 instead, output using R1 is omitted for brevity.
+>Your lab output may be different if the ECMP hashed to a different path, output using R1 is omitted for brevity.

 <br/><br/>